elasticio/api-docs/source/includes/_credentials.md

 }
 ```

-This resource allows you to retrieve all credentials belonging to the given user.
+This resource allows you to retrieve all credentials belonging to user's organization.

 ### HTTP Request